-A special anniversary will be marked this year in the cattle rings.
-It was 65 years ago that the first cattle classes were held at the Aylsham Recreation Ground in 1952.
+It was in 1952 that the first cattle classes were held at the Aylsham Recreation Ground.

 And competitive cattle classes have been central since the Aylsham Agricultural Show Association was founded on December 13, 1951.

 It was just a month or two later that it was announced that the first cattle classes would be held.

 The association’s aims and objectives included “to promote improvement in the breeding and rearing of livestock in agriculture and horticulture generally. . . .”